 Some of our licensed professionals accept Medicare.
 Please call for more information.

 Are your therapists licensed?

 Some of our therapists are licensed Clinical Psychologists or licensed Marriage and Family Therapists.
-Most of our therapists are graduate student trainees pursuing either a doctoral degree in Clinical Psychology or a master’s degree in Marital and Family Therapy at the Fuller Graduate School of Psychology.
+Most of our therapists are graduate student trainees pursuing either a doctoral degree in Clinical Psychology or a master’s degree in Marriage and Family Therapy at the Fuller Graduate School of Psychology.
 Many of our therapists have already earned an advanced degree and continue to work at FPFS to gain additional experience prior to licensure.
-All prelicensed therapists are under the supervision of a licensed Marriage and Family Therapist, a licensed Clinical Psychologist, and/or a post-doctoral clinician.

 Why do you use prelicensed therapists in your clinic?

-FPFS is a part of the Fuller Graduate School of Psychology and plays a vital role in helping educate and train the next generation of licensed professional therapists.
-The use of prelicensed therapists allows us to offer a range of affordable fee options to our clients.
-All prelicensed therapists are under the supervision of licensed professionals, ensuring safe, effective, and ethical treatment.
+FPFS is a part of the Fuller Graduate School of Psychology and plays a vital role in helping educate and train our students.
+The use of pre-licensed therapists allows us to help train future therapists while offering a range of affordable fee options to our clients.
+All pre-licensed therapists are under the supervision of licensed professionals, ensuring safe, effective, and ethical treatment.